centau/ecr/docs/tut/storage.md

 Each component type in the registry has its own [pool](../api/Pool.md).
 A pool stores every entity that has that component type, and their corresponding value for that component type.
-Pools are the underlying containers the registry directly modifies.
+Pools are the underlying containers that the registry directly modifies.

 ECR was designed with transparent access to data in mind, and so, you can access